Scorpio861104/Vfide/USER-GUIDE.md

    - WalletConnect
    - Coinbase Wallet
    - Rainbow
-4. Approve connection to zkSync Era network
+4. Approve connection to Base network (or Polygon/zkSync)

 ### 2. **Create Your Vault**
 Your vault is a smart contract that holds your VFIDE tokens safely.